-Urbanized Area Formula Funds Recipients: Funds for urbanized areas over 200,000 population go directly to a "designated recipient" public agency selected by agreement of all appropriate government agencies in the urbanized area as required by the planning process at 49 USC 5303, 5304, and 5306.
+Urbanized Area Formula Funds Recipients: Funds for urbanized areas of 200,000 or more population go directly to a "designated recipient" public agency selected by agreement of all appropriate government agencies in the urbanized area as required by the planning process at 49 USC 5303, 5304, and 5306.
 Funds for urbanized areas with populations less than 200,000 go to transit agencies through the state's governor.

-Urbanized Area Formula Funds Distribution Method: Urbanized Area Formula funds are distributed by an apportionment to urbanized areas based on formulas.
-Although the formulas used to apportion Urbanized Area Formula funds are based on either fixed-guideway service data for fixed-guideway apportionments or bus service and census data for bus apportionments, the apportioned funds can be used for any mode.
+Urbanized Area Formula Funds Distribution Method: Urbanized Area Formula funds are distributed by an apportionment to urbanized areas based on formulas at 49 USC 5336, Apportionment of Appropriations for Formula Grants and at 49 USC 5340 Growing States and High Density States programs.
+Although the formulas used to apportion Urbanized Area Formula funds are based on either fixed-guideway service data for fixed-guideway apportionments, or bus service and census data for bus apportionments, the 49 USC 5336 and 49 USC 5340 apportioned funds can be used for any mode.
 Funds that are apportioned to an area based on fixed-guideway data for light rail, for example, can be spent on bus projects or any other mode in the urbanized area.
-Funds from the "Growing States and High Density States Formula Program, 49 USC 5340" described below are also distributed as part of each Urbanized Area Formula Funds recipient's apportionment.
+Funds from the "Growing States and High Density States Formula Program, 49 USC 5340" described below are distributed as part of each Urbanized Area Formula Funds recipient's apportionment.
 Funds from 49 USC 5340 are a part of the Urbanized Area Formula apportionment of funds and are not differentiated from those funds in any way.
 An additional formula for Small Transit Intensive Cities was added under SAFETEA-LU effective in FY 2006.
-The formulas used for distribution of Urbanized Area Formula funds are: